 Better pagination for archive pages

-This will help the 3-click rule though, which might lead to search engines crawl your site more efficiently.
+This will help the 3-click rule though, which might lead to search engines crawling your site more efficiently.

 The use of wp-pagenavi plugin in WordPress archive pagination

 Sidebars aren’t the height of fashion right now.
 If used wisely, though, they can give your visitors quick links to categories of content that might interest them.
 We recently added a list of our blog categories to the top of our sidebar on our blog archive pages.
 This should help visitors home in on the content that interests them.